Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 16. Horderns Beach in Bundeena

-Situated west of the Bundeena ferry wharf, Horderns Beach is a popular strip of sand that has on- and off-leash sections throughout the year.
+Located west of the Bundeena ferry wharf, Horderns Beach is a popular stretch of sand with both on- and off-leash sections available year-round.

 Check the Sutherland Shire Council website for more information.